 Research in Rural Crime

-Series Editors: Alistair Harkness, University of New England in South Wales, and Matt Bowden, Technological University Dublin
+Series Editors: Alistair Harkness, University of New England in New South Wales, Australia and Matt Bowden, Technological University Dublin, Ireland

 Myths about peaceful, crime-free areas beyond the cityscape persist, but in fact rural crime is multi-faceted, raising new policy predicaments about policing and security governance.